Last Updated

 - Weakened inspection requirements, eliminating safeguards that could have flagged deterioration and construction defects before crises developed.

-- Shifted enforcement back to DBPR arbitration and complaint channels, which were never designed for systemic safety issues.
+- Shifted enforcement back to DBPR arbitration and complaint channels, which appears never designed for systemic safety issues.

 Impact on Omega Villas:

-- By the time major construction issues and City of Plantation fines surfaced (2007–2009), state law had been gutted of meaningful enforcement teeth.
+- By the time major construction issues and City of Plantation fines surfaced (2007–2009), state law appears to have been gutted of meaningful enforcement teeth.

 - DBPR’s own complaint instructions confirm that by the late 2000s, the Division explicitly refused to investigate core issues such as common element maintenance and alterations.
 This limitation, combined with the 2010 rollback of inspection and reserve laws, left owners defenseless against construction defects and board abuses.
-The language shows that DBPR’s lack of enforcement was not simply underfunding — it was structural policy shielding.
+The language appears to show that DBPR’s apparent lack of enforcement was not due to simply underfunding — it appears as structural policy shielding.

 - This rollback created the “jurisdictional gap” DBPR still cites today — where agencies dismiss cases as “outside authority” rather than enforcing accountability.